-To configure the connection points, complete the following steps:
+To configure the connection points:

 - 1 Display the standard connection points - a On the Eclipse Windows menu, select Preferences.
 The Preferences dialog appears. - b In the tree that is displayed in the left pane of the dialog, select Infor LN JCA Connectivity.
 The Infor LN JCA Connectivity dialog is displayed.
 The dialog shows the standard Debug and Project Server connection points, which were defined by LN Studio by default.